dariahervieux/dariahervieux.github.io/_posts/2020-03-02-right-place-error-handling.md

   }
 ```

 Don't you think that it looks and feels so wrong!
 Why? because in both cases the service which "gracefully handles" an error stoles the privilege of handling the error from the caller, which could take care of the error in its specific context.
-Now the caller is in a situation where it doesn't know that there was an error in the first place and it has a response which finally doesn't worth much, since it's absolutely undistinguishable from the default 'no result'.
+Now the caller is in a situation where it doesn't know that there was an error in the first place and it has a response which finally doesn't worth much, since it's absolutely indistinguishable from the default 'no result'.
 Really confusing.

 So what it is all about?